MicrosoftDocs/azure-docs/articles/iot-operations/send-view-analyze-data/tutorial-upload-mqtt-lakehouse.md

 [!INCLUDE [public-preview-note](../includes/public-preview-note.md)]

 In this walkthrough, you send MQTT data from IoT MQ directly to a Microsoft Fabric OneLake lakehouse.
 MQTT payloads are in the JSON format and automatically encoded into the Delta Lake format before uploading the lakehouse.
-This means data is ready for querying and analysis in seconds thanks to Microsoft Fabric's native support for the Detla Lake format.
-IoT MQ's datalake connector is configured with the desired batching behavior as well as enriching the output with additional metadata.
+This means data is ready for querying and analysis in seconds thanks to Microsoft Fabric's native support for the Delta Lake format.
+IoT MQ's data lake connector is configured with the desired batching behavior as well as enriching the output with additional metadata.

 Azure IoT Operations can be deployed with the Azure CLI, Azure Portal or with infrastructure-as-code (IaC) tools.
 This tutorial uses the IaC method using the Bicep language.